-These symptoms are caused by your body being too used to receiving carbohydrates from the food you eat and not being able to change your body’s energy source when you stop eating carbs.
+Most people starting a keto diet are used to receiving carbohydrates from the food they eat and cannot easily change the body’s energy source when they stop eating carbs.
 (If you’re interested in the science, then this article provides a very detailed explanation of why keto flu happens.)

 Some people explain keto flu as symptoms resulting from withdrawal from carbohydrates (think drug addiction here).
 And indeed, there are studies showing that sugars (which are a form of carbohydrates) can cause drug-like additions.